ychetyrko/asceticdark/README.md

 ## Windows

-Copy all the files to the %HOMEPATH%/.vscode/extensions/asceticdark
+Copy all the files to the _%HOMEPATH%/.vscode/extensions/asceticdark_ and restart Visual Studio Code.

 ## Mac